 8 Lazy Rivers Around Washington DC That Are Perfect For Tubing On A Summer’s Day

-A few weeks ago, we talked about one of the best lazy rivers in the area.
-You can read about it here!
-But we realized that DC is close to several perfect tubing rivers where you can relax and float your worries away all summer!
-When you need to soak up the summer and be in nature this summer, look no further than the eight best lazy rivers near DC!
+In the past, we’ve featured some of the best river tubing in the DC area.
+Washington, D.C. is close to several perfect tubing rivers where you can relax and float your worries away all summer.
+When you need to soak up the sun and be in nature this summer, look no further than these eight awesome lazy rivers for tubing near DC!

 Deer Creek is in Harford County in Rocks State Park.
-Most people bring their own tubes and tune from Hills Grover to WIlson’s Picnic area.
-Most of the rangers will be able to direct you to areas!
-While it can be crowded on the weekends, it’s a beautiful and easy outing for Washingtonians!
+Most people bring their own tubes and float from Hills Grove to Wilson’s Picnic area.
+Park staff or rangers should be able to direct you to proper launch and haul-out spots.
+While it can be crowded on the weekends, Deer Creek offers some of the best tubing near Washington DC, and it’s a beautiful and easy outing for Washingtonians!